 Dielectric properties of polymers.
 Dielectric spectroscopy has the capability to characterize the relaxation behavior of polymer materials over an incredibly large number of time scales (100 µHz to 10 GHz+).
 Improvements in experimental techniques and analysis techniques will enable breakthroughs in understanding of fundamental polymer physics.

-Dr. Chad Snyder is a Research Chemist in the Functional Polymers Group in the Materials Science and Engineering Division (MSED) at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD.
+Dr. Chad Snyder is a Research Chemist in the Polymers Processing Group in the Materials Science and Engineering Division (MSED) at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD.
 From 2001 to 2009, he served as both Deputy Division Chief and Leader of the Characterization and Measurement Group in NIST's Polymers Division.
 He has been at NIST since 1996.
 Dr. Snyder's research covers a broad range of topics including semiconducting polymers, nanocomposites, thermal properties at the nanoscale, ballistic resistance of polymeric materials, dielectric relaxation, thin film metrology, and polymer crystallization.
 Dr. Snyder was NIST's representative to the National Science and Technology Council (NSTC), Committee on Technology (CT), Subcommittee on Nanoscale Science, Engineering and Technology (NSET) in 2001.

 Dr. Snyder completed his B.S. in Chemistry cum laude at Shippensburg University of Pennsylvania and his Ph.D. in Physical Polymer Chemistry at Virginia Polytechnic Institute and State University.